2025 Pacific typhoon season: Typhoon Bualoi (Opong)

 On September 22, JTWC began monitoring an area of convection northeast of Yap in a marginally favorable environment.
 The next day, the JMA classified it as a tropical depression, and the JTWC issued a TCFA.
-At 16:00 PHT (08:00 UTC), the system entered the Philippine Area of Responsibility as Opong.
-By early September 24, the JTWC designated it as Tropical Depression 26W, and the JMA named it Bualoi.
+At 16:00 PHT (08:00 UTC), the system entered the Philippine Area of Responsibility as Opong, replacing Odette By early September 24, the JTWC designated it as Tropical Depression 26W, and the JMA named it Bualoi.
 It was later upgraded to a tropical storm by JTWC, and then a severe tropical storm by PAGASA and JMA.
 On September 25 at 11:30 PHT (03:30 UTC), Bualoi made landfall as a typhoon over San Policarpo, Eastern Samar, then weakened before making five more landfalls in Palanas and Milagros, Masbate; San Fernando and Alcantara, Romblon; and Mansalay, Oriental Mindoro on September 26.
 After emerging into the Mindoro Strait, Bualoi reintensified into a minimal typhoon and showed signs of rapid deepening.
 Entering the South China Sea, the system intensified further under low wind shear and abundant moisture.
 Satellite and radar data showed an asymmetric structure and a ragged eye with defined rainbands reaching Vietnam.
 Bualoi reached its peak intensity as a Category 2-equivalent typhoon before making landfall in Hà Tĩnh, Vietnam on September 29.
 The JTWC issued its final advisory as the storm moved inland over Laos.

 Bualoi caused damage in parts of the Philippines and left 37 people dead and another 13 missing.
 More than 400,000 people were displaced.
 In Vietnam, at least 51 people died, 153 were injured and 14 others went missing, while around 300,000 people were evacuated.
+As of November 25, damages were valued at nearly 23.898 trillion dong (US$950 million).

 Typhoon Matmo (Paolo)

-On October 1, a tropical depression formed east of the Philippines, was named Paolo by PAGASA.
+On October 1, a tropical depression formed east of the Philippines, was named Paolo by PAGASA and designated as Tropical Depression 27W by the JTWC.
 On the next day, the JMA upgraded it to Tropical Storm Matmo.
 By 23:00 PHT (15:00 UTC), PAGASA classified Matmo as a severe tropical storm amid improved convective organization.
 On October 3, Matmo made landfall in Dinapigue, Isabela as a typhoon, then weakened while crossing Luzon before restrengthening over the West Philippine Sea.
+Two days later, Matmo reached its peak intensity of a Category 2-equivalent typhoon, with estimated one-minute sustained winds of 165 km/h and a minimum central pressure of 968 hPa.
 It moved ashore southern China over Guangdong and Guangxi provinces, dissipating on October 6.

 Heavy rainfall from Matmo on October 3 caused flooding across parts of Luzon and left one person dead.
 In Aurora, over 21,000 people were evacuated.
 Flash floods in Batangas prompted the evacuation of hundreds of families, while 55 families in Ifugao were relocated following the opening of Magat Dam's gates.
 At least eight people were killed by the storm in Vietnam, along with 22 people in Thailand.
+Meanwhile, total estimated damages in China reached ¥21.92 billion (US$3.08 billion).